 Gather friends or family members to go city-ploring with you.
 So, yay to multitasking!

 Related: Step Right Up

-You’ve blazed through enough hiking trails and 10,000 step challenge is but a walk in the park for you now.
-Why don’t you try this whopper of a trail next?
+Now that you’ve blazed through enough hiking trails and walking challenges, why not try this whopper of a trail next!
 The NParks Coast-to-Coast (C2C) Trail is an impressive 36km trail that spans across Singapore, stretching from Jurong Lake Gardens in the west to Coney Island Park in the northeast.